yang123vc/qf/README.md

     one authentication system to log on to the system (comfort).

 2. Document Structures (Forms) are not provided with the installation so as to create only what one needs.
-Also it is impossible to get forms for every use case for there are differences between organizations.
+Also it is impossible to get good forms for every use case for there are differences between similar organizations.

 3. There is a list of document structures which are accessible to the administrator only.
     To list document structures to the users you would need to write a custom page.